angelograniellodev/ox-inventory-redesing-simple/README.md

 ## 🆘 Support 🎈
-I will help you with any bugs or questions you may have about the bot for **free**.
+I will help you with any bugs or questions.
 Please **access my discord or open an issue in github repository.**

 https://discord.gg/mjhrRTjjrP